VinodLouis/Polymer2.0-poc/README.md

 ```

 Application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run application's test suite locally.

+## Improvements

+1. Design is currently not good just collapsible sort of instead should have been some table or carousel.
+2. If Visualization is thought of it would be interesting to convert this data to chart of time series.
+3. Unit test cases are incomplete as of now.